Distance Measurement Instrument

 Pulse

-This method uses a single-ended signal and is represented by A+. -
+This method uses a single channel, single-ended signal and is represented by A+.
+Most NovAtel products require conversion to a differential signal. -

 Differential

-This method uses a pair of complementary signals represented as A+ and A-.
+This method uses a single channel with a pair of complementary signals represented as A+ and A-.
 Differential signals resist electromagnetic (EM) noise and improve robustness in challenging electrical environments compared to a single-ended pulse. -

 Quadrature: